drflorianberger/TPUCU25/_build/html/_sources/week1/intro.md

 ### The Subject

-- 'Biophysics', 'Biological Physics', 'Physical Biology' have come to mean many different things in different communities.
+- 'Biophysics', 'Biological Physics', and 'Physical Biology' have come to mean many different things in different communities.
 - An exciting new field!!
 Is it Physics?
 Is it Biology?
 Is it in between?
 - Academic disciplines are often defined by their objects of study or by their style of inquiry.
 - Biology: the study of life